 sarah berns, SECRETARY

 Sarah Berns grew up in Massachusetts and graduated from Wesleyan University in CT.
 She first came to the Methow Valley in 1995 to work for the U.S. Forest Service then spent 15 seasons rappelling out of helicopters, jumping out of planes and hiking into fires all over the West.
 Currently, Sarah runs Spring Creek Ranch in Winthrop and supports pregnant women as a doula.
 Sarah, her husband and two children visit the library daily.

 A favorite book: East of Eden, by John Steinbeck nancy juergens, treasurer

 Nancy Juergens is a California Native, Alaska transplant, and now works as a book keeper in the Methow Valley.
 She has a BA in recreational therapy and is certified in elementary education.
 In a past life she worked as an elementary school teacher, and now she's a small business owner and a mom.
 She has been an avid library user her whole life.

 A favorite book: My Grandmother Asked Me To Tell You She's Sorry by Fredrik Backman rachel macmorran, Facilities Planner

 Rachel Macmorran grew up in Anacortes, spending many summer days eating Sherri’s ice cream cones while en route to her aunt and uncle’s orchard in Oroville, where her aunt was the librarian for over 30 years.
 After a series of (mis)adventures, she earned her BA in Architecture from University of Washington.
 She worked at a large commercial architecture firm achieving LEED AP accreditation, and then for Ross Chapin Architects on Whidbey Island, working with a small team to develop not-so-big houses and community-oriented neighborhoods.
-She and her husband, Mike, moved to the Methow Valley in 2016 with their son, Jack, and giant dog.
+She and her husband and son moved to the Methow Valley in 2016.
 Rachel also works with the Methow Housing Trust, Methow Headwaters Campaign, and volunteering at the Methow Valley Elementary School.
 If there is time left over after that, she enjoys reading voraciously far into the night, stargazing with glass of wine, tending bee-friendly garden flowers, scribbling away at her first novel, and coffee.

 A favorite book: Tigerman, by Nick Hardaway